Please send questions and comments to email@example.com.

-In July 2017, the Town of Weymouth secured a $12,085,184 grant from the Massachusetts Board of Library Commissioners (MBLC) for the construction of the New Tufts Library.
-This project will demolish the existing building, now more than 50 years old, and reconstruct the Tufts Library as a modern, 21st-century library on the same site.
-Funding for this grant was awarded through the Massachusetts Public Library Construction Program (MPLCP), which will finance approximately 41 percent of the New Tufts Library's eligible cost.
-The remaining balance has been financed through a $33,061,309 municipal bond, which the MPLCP grant will assist in paying down.
+In July 2017, the Town of Weymouth secured over $12 million in grant funds from the Massachusetts Board of Library Commissioners (MBLC) for the construction of a New Tufts Library.
+This project will demolish the existing building, now more than 50 years old, and construct a modern, 21st-century library on the same site.
+Funding for this grant was awarded through the Massachusetts Public Library Construction Program (MPLCP), which will finance approximately 41% of the new library's eligible project cost.

-For questions related to the building project, please email firstname.lastname@example.org.
+For questions related to this project, please email firstname.lastname@example.org.

 What is the MPLCP?

 The MPLCP (Massachusetts Public Library Construction Program) assists local libraries with financing major capital improvement projects, including the construction of new public libraries, the expansion and renovation of existing libraries, and the retrofitting of other buildings for reuse as public libraries.
-The average MPLCP grant covers 45 to 50 percent of a project’s total eligible construction cost, with the remaining balance paid by the municipality.
+The average MPLCP grant covers 45% to 50% of a project’s total eligible construction cost, with the remaining balance paid by the municipality.